sciabarracom/Mosaico2/plugin/docker.md

 Note that if any argument starts with "@", its actual value is looked up in the configured [`prp`](config.md) setting.

+Also any argument starting with "%", its actual value is looked up in the configured [`prp`](config.md) setting, it is considered  as a path or url, and it is replaced with the name of the file in the path or url.

 ## input `unzip` {source} {outdir} [-{regex} | +{regex}]

 Unzip the {source} file in the {outdir}, excluding (-) or including  (+) paths identified by the {regex}